npnl/elsa/README.md

 # Evaluation of Lesion Segmentation Algorithms

 This github repository contains the data and analysis files we used to evaluate automated segmentations against one another (ALI, lesion_gnb, and LINDA).

+Please reference this [this paper](https://onlinelibrary.wiley.com/doi/full/10.1002/hbm.24729) for more detail:

+Ito, K. L., Kim, H., & Liew, S. L. (2019).
+A comparison of automated lesion segmentation approaches for chronic stroke T1‐weighted MRI data.
+Human brain mapping, 40(16), 4669-4685.

+__Raw automated lesion mask files can be found under the zipped file "lesion_masks".__ Please see [this paper](https://doi-org.libproxy1.usc.edu/10.1038/sdata.2018.11) for raw T1w MRIs and manual lesion tracings.

 __/Image_Metrics__
 - this directory contains the csv file with the image metrics we analyzed ("Image_Metrics_132subj.csv"dice, assd, hausdorff's distance, precision, recall); and the R markdown file that performed Friedman's Tests on each metric, followed by pairwise comparisons.